Know Your Rights and Responsibilities

 - Students in the U.S. and Canada can choose from the October, March, and May administrations.

 - International students can test in May (subject to change).

-If we believe you’re not taking the SAT for one of its main purposes, your registration may be cancelled or transferred to an administration where the SAT form is disclosed after the test.
-In addition, the College Board reserves the right to investigate and cancel the SAT registration or scores of any individual suspected of attempting to steal or share test content.
+If you don't complete the form or if we believe you're not taking the SAT for one of its intended purposes, we'll cancel your registration and refund any fees.
+In addition to canceling registrations, we reserve the right to investigate and cancel scores of any individual suspected of attempting to steal or share test content.